Great Florida Birding Trail — Gulf Coast

 Shoreline first

-Start close to town at dawn when you want low-friction birds, coffee afterward, and a trip that still works without a boat.
+Start close to town at dawn for shorebirds, coffee afterward, and a quiet morning that still works without a boat.

 Refuge first

-Use Lower Suwannee or a planned wildlife-drive block when the group is happy with slower miles and fewer town comforts.
+Use Lower Suwannee or a planned wildlife-drive block when the group is happy with slower miles, fewer town comforts, and a same-day check on refuge access.

 Boat-view first